bitovi/academy/src/angular/4-adding-routing/adding-routing.md

 @sourceref ./redirect-route.html
 @codepen
-@highlight 56, only
+@highlight 69, only

 ### Setting Paths to Modules

 As our applications grow, it doesn't make sense to load all the code at once.
-Thanks to lazyloading, we can wait to render modules until a specific route requiring them is hit:
+Thanks to <a href="https://angular.io/guide/lazy-loading-ngmodules" target="_blank">lazyloading</a>, we can wait to render modules until a specific route requiring them is hit.
+(This demo does not work in Codepen unfortunately)

 @sourceref ./lazyload-route.html
 @codepen
-@highlight 46, only
+@highlight 112, only

 ### <base-href>